State-owned Assets Supervision and Administration Commission of the State Council: State-capital management shift (2017 to 2020)

-Recent developments (2021 to present)

-SASAC reported completion of the 2020 to 2022 SOE reform action plan and moved to a new phase that emphasises “value creation”, capital-market discipline and comprehensive compliance systems.
-In 2024 the commission said market value management would be included in executive appraisals at listed SOEs, and clarified that central SOEs are prohibited from establishing, acquiring or taking new stakes in financial institutions.
-Aggregate results published by SASAC show that in 2024 central SOEs had total assets above 90 trillion yuan and total profits of about 2.6 trillion yuan.
+Reform deepening and enhancement action (2023–2025)

+In July 2023, Vice Premier Zhang Guoqing addressed a national teleconference launching a campaign to "deepen and upgrade" SOE reform, which state media described as oriented toward serving national strategies and strengthening SOEs' core functions and competitiveness.
+Related reporting highlighted priorities including improvements to performance assessment, optimisation of the state-owned economy's structure, capital-focused oversight, and strengthened Party leadership within SOEs.

+In June 2025, Xinhua reported that SASAC said at a thematic meeting that, by the end of the first quarter of 2025, the average completion rate of key reform tasks under the campaign had exceeded 80%, and described 2025 as the concluding year for the reform programme.

+In December 2025, Xinhua reported that a central enterprise leaders' meeting was told that the campaign's main tasks were "basically completed", and cited examples including continued strategic reorganisations and specialised integration as well as steps to strengthen governance and supervision systems.

 Mandate and legal status

 SASAC is an institution directly under the State Council that represents the state as investor in centrally administered, non-financial state-owned enterprises.
-It exercises the contributor’s rights on the State Council’s behalf, including setting performance targets, evaluating results, proposing or appointing senior executives, approving major reorganizations and drafting rules on the management of state assets.
-The legal foundation is the State Council’s 2003 interim regulations on supervision of enterprise state assets and the 2008 national law on state-owned assets in enterprises.
+It exercises the contributor's rights on the State Council's behalf, including setting performance targets, evaluating results, proposing or appointing senior executives, approving major reorganizations and drafting rules on the management of state assets.
+The legal foundation is the State Council's 2003 interim regulations on supervision of enterprise state assets and the 2008 national law on state-owned assets in enterprises.

-SASAC’s tools are shareholder-style rather than industry licensing.
+SASAC's tools are shareholder-style rather than industry licensing.
 The commission operates an executive appraisal system based on written responsibility contracts and board governance norms, including the use of outside directors at central SOE groups.
 It also issues and enforces rules for investment and asset management, including measures that supervise domestic investment and overseas investment by central enterprises, and it reviews major transactions and restructurings for alignment with state-capital objectives.

-The commission’s remit is limited to central, non-financial SOEs.
-Financial institutions sit outside SASAC’s scope under the 2003 regulations.
+The commission's remit is limited to central, non-financial SOEs.
+Financial institutions sit outside SASAC's scope under the 2003 regulations.
 In 2024 SASAC clarified that central SOEs are prohibited from establishing, acquiring or taking new stakes in financial institutions, and encouraged divestment of non-core financial holdings.
+The Organization Department of the Chinese Communist Party, not SASAC, is empowered with appointing or removing SOE management.